tytydraco/yessleep/out/Im_an_Arctic_Researcher_We_Accidentally_Released_Something_Trapped_in_the_Ice_Part_4.md

 Becca cocked her head towards me, the tendrils in her eyes pulsating with a strange, unnatural rhythm.
 A haunting smirk played on her lips, a perverse mockery of the confident smile I had grown accustomed to seeing.
 She raised her mutilated hand to me, her thumb and forefinger forming a sinister beckoning gesture.

 Her voice, when she spoke, was a haunting echo of the woman I had known.
-“Qaniqsiutitagmit…” "Join us…"
+"Join us…"

 [Part 5](https://www.reddit.com/r/nosleep/comments/14t63ql/im_an_arctic_researcher_we_accidentally_released/)